 - Cable Television will not be pro-rated, regardless of when you move in or out of your space.

 Follow the link to complete a Summer Housing Application (Online Form).
-Please note that applications are due to the Housing Office by 5 pm on Friday, April 5.
+Please note that applications are due for priority consideration to the Residence Life Office by 5 pm on Friday, April 11.